Realgorithm/legator/README.md

 3. Create a new database.
 You can name it `legator` or choose a name of your preference.

 4. Import the provided SQL file (`database.sql`) into the newly created database.
-This file contains the necessary tables and initial data.
+This file contains the necessary tables and initial data.(contact admin for my sql file if you dont have)

 ### Run the Website